- Home

 If you love glitz, glamour, and lavish styles, Hollywood Regency may be the interior design style for you.

-This is a trend that’s all about celebrating the romance and mystique of the Golden Age of Hollywood – and part of that is recreating the opulent houses of film stars of the time.
+This trend celebrates the romance and mystique of the Golden Age of Hollywood, and part of that is recreating the opulent houses of film stars of the time.
 However, you don’t have to be a millionaire movie star to bring this style to your home!

-Hollywood Regency is influenced primarily by the Art Deco style, with elements of minimalism, modernism, bold geometric prints, and neoclassical motifs.
+Hollywood Regency is influenced primarily by Art Deco, with elements of minimalism, modernism, bold geometric prints, and neoclassical motifs.

 Luxurious materials like suede, marble, lacquer, and leather are popular – and glamour is injected with lots of mirrors and crystals.
 However, it’s also an eclectic style, drawing from many different designs, and is a fun, high-energy way to style your home.